-The French nuclear fleet is constituted of 58 reactors, located in 19 sites (or plants in the following), owned by a single utility, EDF.
+The French nuclear fleet is constituted of 58 reactors, located in 19 sites (or plants in the following), owned by a single utility: EDF.
 Nuclear safety is regulated by the Nuclear Safety Authority (ASN in the following) who sets technical standards regarding the construction, operation and maintenance of all nuclear reactors.
-In addition, the safety authority establishes declaration criteria which characterize a set of events considered as significant deviation from safety.
-Upon the detection of any of these events, a nuclear plant manager has to declare the event to the safety authority.
+In addition, the safety authority establishes reporting criteria which characterize a set of events considered as significant for safety.
+Upon the detection of any of these events, a nuclear plant manager has to report the event to the safety authority.
 This self-reporting mechanism aims to foster knowledge spillovers across reactors, and to detect generic design weaknesses or organizational failures, in order to improve nuclear safety.

 Non-compliance with this self-reporting mechanism is deterred by the use of periodic and random inspections by ASN inspectors.
-During these inspections, inspectors access the paperwork describing the events detected by plant managers but not considered significant enough for reporting.
+During these inspections, inspectors access the paperwork describing all the situations detected by plant managers but not considered significant enough for reporting.
 The firm can be prosecuted for failing to declare significant safety events.
-In addition, anecdotal evidence suggests that failing to declare safety events can have other costly consequences for plant managers such as production losses due to public backlashes.4
+In addition, anecdotal evidence suggests that failing to declare safety events can have other costly consequences for plant managers such as production losses due to temporary shut-downs or public backlashes.5

 Although all French nuclear plants are owned by a single firm, many decisions are delegated to the management of each plant.
 For instance, the reporting of safety events has to be done rapidly after detection, and is thus left to the discretion of power plant managers.
-Thus, the reporting of significant safety events captures the incentives faced by plant managers when deciding on how much care to dedicate to the limitation of their occurrences, and whether to report observed events to the safety authority.
+Thus, the reported quantity of significant safety events captures both the incentives faced by plant managers when deciding on how much care to dedicate to the limitation of their occurrences, and whether to report observed events to the safety authority.
 Though, these incentives may be countervailing.